javeriaz15/Adaptive-Learning-for-Vehicle-Tracking/README.md

-# Adaptive Computer Vision Algorithm for Real Time Moving Vehicle Detection and Instance Segmentation
+## Adaptive Computer Vision Algorithm for Real Time Moving Vehicle Detection and Segmentation
 **Project**: This project describes an adaptive learning approach to detect, segment, measure and classify objects when there is no training data by applying computation geometry and engineering physics.
 ## Problem
 No training data for object detection</br>